Want to make your own hummus? Let me show you Instant Pot Chickpeas that are easy and so much more flavorful than canned. You will thank me!

 Easy.
 A challenge!
 My cousin Pat that I have not seen since we were probably teenagers, is on Facebook too so we keep in touch there and not long ago she mentioned she had made some hummus and it was a bit too garlicky; wondered if adding something else like artichoke might improve the flavor.
 I asked her to send me the recipe and I was off and running.

 I went for the entire bulb and it perfect.
 Once garlic is roasted it sweetens and mellows and that whole head was perfect.
 Take a peek at that post if you haven’t made it before and I’ve given you information on how to roast it in an Instant Pot too, my new favorite toy.

-You can find the canned product at almost any grocery store in the bean section but trust me, try cooking the beans from scratch.
+You can find the canned chickpea product at almost any grocery store in the bean section but trust me, try cooking the beans from scratch.
 It’s especially easy with an Instant Pot but even without one where you have to soak the beans and slow cook them, the end result is much more flavorful and leaves you with a tasty stock to use in the hummus we’re working towards.

-While the recipe for roasting the garlic indicates that you can make it in a pressure cooker (the Instant Pot is just the new darling), I opted to cook the bulb I had in my toaster oven at the same time that I was cooking the chickpeas.
+While the recipe for roasting the garlic indicates that you can make it in a pressure cooker (the Instant Pot is just the new darling), I opted to cook the bulb in my toaster oven at the same time that I was cooking the chickpeas.

 This is certainly not a glamorous dish but it’s critical for hummus and for me it was sort of perfect timing.
 I gave myself a new camera for Christmas and this past week received the rebate they had offered so I bought myself a new 100mm macro lens; I want to get up close and personal with my food!

 Try weeding that down to your two favorite!
 Still, these little nuggets did let me play with a million different settings so I don’t see un-glamorous so much as I see a shoot that was a workhorse in my quest to improve…makes it all worthwhile!